SEVEN AREAS OF RECONCILIATION

 When God in Christ is at rest in us we have attained the fullness of redemption.
 We have arrived at the first resurrection from the dead (in the spiritual sense).
 The Kingdom of God has been established in us.
-This is the “mark” toward which Paul was pressing.
+This is the goal that Paul was pressing toward (Philippians 3:14).
 This is the “rest,” the perfection which is the subject of the Book of Hebrews.

 Before we can attain complete and perfect rest in Christ in God, our whole personality must be reconciled completely and perfectly to God.
 As we understand the Scriptures, the seven churches of Asia represent, among other things, seven areas of personality and behavior that must be brought into the likeness of God’s Personality and behavior before the spiritual fulfillment of the feast of Tabernacles can take place in us in its entirety.

 The areas of need concerning conformity to God’s Personality and behavior are as follows: